metapay-creator/MetaPayP2P/README.md

 - Suggests optimized transfer logic (e.g., corporate salaries, vendor payments)
 - Never controls or interrupts the base circulation logic

-🔒 **AI never interferes with the national wallet’s fund flow.**
+🔒 AI never interferes with the national wallet’s fund flow.
-It supports user behavior transparency—not control.
+It supports user behavior transparency — not control.

 This structure ensures AI is used ethically and effectively, supporting financial autonomy.